podusowski/spartan/README.md

 ### Deployment
 Spartan image doesn't come with the database so it needs to be configured while deploying.
 You can do it though environment variables: `DB_ENGINE DB_NAME DB_USER DB_PASSWORD DB_HOST`.
 You can check [`django` documentation](https://docs.djangoproject.com/en/2.0/ref/settings/#databases) to find out what to put in here.

+When you have those covered, you can start the container and leave the management to Docker by using `--restart always` flag to `run` command.
+This way, the container will be running on your machine all the time.

+At this point, you database is most likely empty so before using the application, you have to migrate the models.

+[TODO]